lorinkoz/django-unmigrate/README.rst

 - Join the discussion at https://gitter.im/django-unmigrate/community.
 - PRs are welcome!
 If you have questions or comments, please use the link above.
+- To run the test suite run ``make`` or ``make coverage``.
+The tests for this project live inside a small django project called ``dunm_sandbox``.
+Beware!
+  This package uses Git to function, therefore, the tests expect a number of commit hashes inside this repository to remain stable in order to function.
+  See `this meta file`_ for further details.

+.. _this meta file: dunm_sandbox/meta.py